Version history of our pony-wall bookshelf

 Bookshelf V1

-…Parent amateurs. :woman_facepalming: Of course, a couple months later, our kiddo was pulling up onto the shelf :arrow_up:, and pulling down all the books :arrow_down: ! :grimacing:
+…Parent amateurs. :woman_facepalming: In no time at all, our kiddo was pulling up onto the shelf :arrow_up:, and pulling down all the books :arrow_down: ! :grimacing:

 Bookshelf pulling up

-In what felt like another blink, kiddo #2 had arrived and our older son’s games were not baby-safe, and the art supply stash was reaching critical overload. :boom: :paintbrush: :orange_book:
+In what felt like another blink, kiddo #2 had arrived.
+Our older son’s games were not baby-safe, and the art supply stash was reaching critical overload. :boom: :paintbrush: :orange_book:

 Bookshelf V1

-Magazine holder system.
-Six metal magazine holders became one of the more frequently modified components of our system:
+Problem 3: Workbooks need protection.
+Six (indestructible) metal magazine holders held workbooks and became one of the more frequently modified components of our system:

 “Artwork” has been our only bin constant… I stuff the kids’ art in here, and when it’s finally too full, we play “keep or rid” to make space. :bulb:

-Fast-forward, and suddenly our younger kiddo starts public Montessori preschool at age 3 (yes, we are very lucky to live in Cambridge) !
-This came with new goodies and new challenges.
+Fast-forward, and suddenly our younger kiddo is in preschool! :mortar_board: This came with new goodies and new challenges.

 Bookshelf new needs